In the article

 – Ensemble Beds:

-Stand the base on its end, remove all the wheels and cover it with a bed bug mattress cover, and zip it up completely.
+Stand the base on its end, remove all the wheels and cover it with a bed bug ensemble base cover, and zip it up completely.
 Screw the wheels back into the base, piercing the cover with the bed leg screws.

 – Bed Frames with Slats: